beetbox/beets/docs/guides/tagger.rst

   can use ``beet import -AC`` to quickly add a bunch of files to your library without doing anything to them.

-* ``beet import -g``: Assume there are multiple albums contained in each directory.
-The tracks contained a directory are grouped by album artist and album name and you will be asked to import each of these groups seperately.
+* ``beet import -g``: assume there are multiple albums contained in each directory.
+The tracks contained a directory are grouped by album artist and album name and you will be asked to import each of these groups separately.
   See the "Group albums" choice below.

 Similarity